---

 $\hat{\omega}$ matrix can be constructed and used in a second step to

-the minimization process results in a set of non linear equations, so
+results in a set of non linear equations, so that some numerical

 $$